-Trumaine Johnson is an impending free agent, and he hasn't been performing well this year.
-Unless he turns things around down the stretch, I could see the Rams using an early draft selection on a cornerback.
+Trumaine Johnson is an impending free agent, and didn't perform very well this past season.
+Unless he turns things around during the playoffs, I could see the Rams using an early draft selection on a cornerback.

 The Rams have a ferocious defensive line, but Connor Barwin is the one weak link.
 He was supposed to provide some veteran stability, but that hasn't happened.
 Here's a potential upgrade.